canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 Refer to :doc:`../reference/kernel-boot-parameters` for the list of supported parameters.

 Modify ``snapcraft.yaml`` to fit your application.
-At least, make sure to change the name and version to something distinct, for example, to ``realtime-pc`` and ``example`` respectively.
+At minimum, make sure to change the name and version to something distinct, for example, to ``realtime-pc`` and ``example`` respectively.

 Now, build the gadget snap: